 Registration Contact Phone Number

-For the past 22 years, Shannon has been concentrating in the area of child and family development.
-She is a Social Worker, Foster Parent, Outreach Consultant, Connect Parent Group Facilitator, and Clinician at MCFD-Child and Youth Mental Health, plus her Master’s of Education in Counselling Psychology, that informs her approach and guides her towards helping parents in a gentle, authentic way.
-She is also a parent of two small children… nothing more needs to be said here.
+For the past 22 years Sharon McGeehan’s professional growth & development has been concentrated in child and family development.
+Her work as a Social Worker, Foster Parent, Outreach Consultant, Connect Parent Group Facilitator, and Clinician at MCFD – Child and Youth Mental Health, plus her Master’s of Education in Counselling Psychology, informs her approach and guides her towards helping parents and care givers in a gentle, authentic way.
+She is also a parent to two small children.